Hotels.com: Loyalty program

-Like its competitors (such as Agoda), Hotels.com has a loyalty program.
-This allows customers to claim discounts on most, but not all, hotels, regardless of hotel chain or type.
-The program is called "Hotels.com Rewards" (formerly "Welcome Rewards") and launched in the US, Canada and much of Latin America in 2008.
-It then extended to the UK and Australia in 2010, and to more than 40 additional countries in 2011.
+The first loyalty program for Hotels.com was called "Hotels.com Rewards" (formerly "Welcome Rewards") and rolled out across multiple countries from 2008 to 2011.
+On July 6, 2023, Hotels.com replaced Hotels.com Rewards with One Key.
+The new program decreased rewards by 80 percent, including bookings paid in advance under the terms of the prior program.
+The website Frequent Miler criticized these changes as an unusually large devaluation of the program not comparable to any other loyalty program change in the hospitality industry for a company not undergoing bankruptcy proceedings.

 Hotel Price Index

-Starting 2004, the site has published a twice-yearly review of international hotel room price trends called the Hotels.com Hotel Price Index based on the prices paid per room by its customers using a weighted average based on the number of rooms sold in each of the markets in which it operates.
-Information includes notable price changes and comparisons between destinations, hotel types, and other price-related analyses for the previous six months.
+Starting in 2004, the site has published a review of international hotel room price trends called the Hotels.com Hotel Price Index.
+It is based on the prices paid per room by its customers using a weighted average based on the number of rooms sold in each of the markets in which it operates.
+Information includes notable price changes and comparisons between destinations, hotel types, and other price-related analyses.
 The Hotel Price Index is published both digitally and in print, and is aimed at journalists, the media, and hoteliers as part of its public relations.